simple-java-mail/smtp-connection-pool/RELEASING.md

 ## Release definition of done

 - Exact-version milestone contains every represented issue/PR.
-- Full reactor is verified and existing core compatibility is covered.
+- The complete multi-module build is verified and compatibility with the original library is covered.
-- The published generic/clustered pool prerequisites are resolved from Maven Central, and the JDK 8 core/provider CI gate passes.
+- The published generic/clustered pool prerequisites are resolved from Maven Central, and the JDK 8 pool/provider CI gate passes.
-- The multi-module version/deploy rehearsal proves that the CircleCI lane will publish the complete aligned reactor.
+- The multi-module version/deploy rehearsal proves that the CircleCI job will publish every expected module at the same version.
-- The real-server demo smoke tests pass, and the Central bundle excludes the demo coordinate.
+- The real-server demo smoke tests pass, and the Central bundle excludes the demo module.
 - Expected tag and all Maven Central artifacts are available.
 - One self-contained GitHub release exists for the tag.
 - Fixed issues carry release-availability comments and are closed.
 - Milestone due date equals actual publication date and the milestone is closed.
 - README, release notes, examples, GitHub, and Maven Central agree.
-- Downstream Simple Java Mail work starts only after the supporting release is complete.
+- Simple Java Mail follow-up work starts only after the supporting release is complete.